asaparov/math/README.md

 Documentation and code examples are available at <http://asaparov.org/docs/math>.
+The repository is located at <https://github.com/asaparov/math>.

 This repository contains a handful of data structures and algorithms for common mathematical operations in scientific computing.